furagu/easy-gd/README.md

 <a name="createFrom" />
 ### gd.createFrom(filename, callback)
 Open image file with GD library, auto-detecting image format (only GIF, JPEG and PNG are supported).
-Automatically rotates image if EXIF Orientation tag presets (mirrored images are not supported, rotated only).
+Automatically rotates image if Exif Orientation tag presents (mirrored images are not supported, rotated only).

 __Arguments__